eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 when it has an expression of type `Expression<Float>` then it can't possibly have an `IntegerLiteral`.

+However, there are some decidability issues associated with GADTs that we havn't begun to tackle yet.

 You'll find some further discussion of this issue in [Chapter 3 of the language specification][gadts].